amd/quark-documentation/docs/onnx/user_guide_optional_utilities.rst

 the DPU.
 You can use the dump_model API of Quark ONNX to dump the simulation results with the quantized_model.
 Currently, only models containing FixNeuron nodes support this feature.
-For models using QuantFormat.QDQ, you can set ‘dump_float’ to True to save float data for all nodes’ results.
+For models using QuantFormat.QDQ, you can set 'dump_float' to True to save float data for all nodes' results.

 .. code:: python